-THE DEEP is set.
+To avoid confusion there is a real Saint David's Lighthouse at Saint David's Island in Bermuda, which is where Peter Benchley's novel The Deep is set.
 However, the majority of the movie's exterior Saint David's scenes were filmed instead at Coney Island, Bermuda.
 We'll look at all three locations in detail below.

 Coney Island

 An exterior facade, which explodes at the end of the film, once existed at Coney Island, Bermuda.
-The location does not have a specific postal address but the set lay on top of Coney Island hill approximately 100 metres from the Department of Environmental Protection, Marine Resources cottage at
+The location does not have a specific postal address but the set lay on top of Coney Island hill approximately 100 metres from the Department of Environmental Protection, Marine Resources cottage at 3 Coney Island Road, Saint George, Bermuda, CR 04.
+The Marine Resources cottage was the filming location of 'Kevin's lunch' where Kevin and Ronald had their outboard motor fight.

 Treece's Lighthouse set on Coney Island hill seen from the Bermuda Causeway (Source Sony Pictures)

 The set was built at Coney Island instead of Saint David's for three reasons.
-First, the plot required the lighthouse to be blown up which couldn't happen to the real Saint David's Lighthouse which is still a fully active navigation aid.
+First, the plot required the lighthouse to be blown up which couldn't happen to the real Saint David's Lighthouse which is still a fully functioning lighthouse.
 Secondly, in Peter Benchley's novel "The lighthouse sat on a flat promontory, so high above the sea that the light itself needed to be only fifty or sixty feet above the ground"; whereas the real Saint David's Lighthouse is back from the ocean and surrounded by other buildings as can be seen in Google StreetView below.

 Thirdly, the real Saint David's Lighthouse was too tall for Panavision's anamorphic format.